lightbug-io/docs/basics/points.md

     - Battery voltage
     - Battery percent
     - Average charge
-    - Currnet used this transmission
+    - Current used this transmission
 - Metadata:
     - GSM signal
-    - GPS Satelite count
+    - GPS Satellite count
     - Errors, relating to current or previous operations
     - Send reason
     - Move type
     - Alert type

 :::info
-Different interfaces may expose these details in different ways, and you are encouraged to look at the individual interface documentaiton.
+Different interfaces may expose these details in different ways, and you are encouraged to look at the individual interface documentation.
 :::

-Other infomation is often submitted with points, such as [readings](./readings.html)
+Other information is often submitted with points, such as [readings](./readings.html)